-Bonus rooms floors above garages are typically insulated with fiberglass insulation.
-Fiberglass does a poor job of keep those floors warm.
-When the first cold front comes, we get many calls each fall about these cold floors.
-In many cases, we see frozen pipes in these floors due to the poor performance of fiberglass insulation.
-Since spray foam is both an insulation and an air seal, it works better in these areas.
+Bonus room or bedroom floors above garages are typically insulated with fiberglass insulation.
+Unfortunately, fiberglass does a poor job of keeping those floors warm.
+When the first cold front comes, our insulation experts at KC Spray Foam & Coatings, LLC get many calls each fall about these cold floors.
+In some cases, we see frozen pipes in these floors due to the poor performance of fiberglass insulation.
+Since spray foam is both an insulation and an air seal, it works far better in these areas.

 Insulating a garage with spray foam will keep it warm, and in most cases keep it above freezing without the need for a furnace or a heat source.
 Wouldn’t it be nice to get into a car that is 50-60 degrees rather than a car that was in a garage well below 32 degrees?